Let’s talk about your house.

 We routinely hear people snub their nose at the values these websites provide of their homes.

 They cite things like their inability to determine amenities or certain other unique characteristics their home has and to assign an appropriate value to them.
-While they are correct that it is hard for an algorithm to determine a perfectly accurate value, prospective tenants are also looking at these values and finding them helpful.
+While they are correct that it is hard for an algorithm to determine a perfectly accurate value, prospective residents are also looking at these values and finding them helpful.

 Homes that are too far out of line with these values typically don’t get as many showings as homes with marketed rental rates that are more in line with Zillow or Trulia’s values.
 To some degree, they’ve become a self-fulfilling prophecy – particularly in an age when data is so widespread and available to everyone.